pascal-lab/Tai-e/docs/coding-conventions.md

 ## Coding
 ### Minimal Accessibility
-Always use the access modifiers with minimal accessibility for classes/methods/fields, e.g., if an inner-class/method/field is only used by current class, use `private` modifier.
+Always use the access modifiers with minimal accessibility for classes/methods/fields, e.g., if an inner-class/method/field is not used by any other classes, use `private` modifier.

 ### Use `final` Field
 When possible, declare `final` fields.